Battle of Komaki and Nagakute: Hidetsugu's expedition

 Ieyasu, between entering Komaki Castle and arriving in Gakuden, stayed away from battle, except for a few smaller skirmishes here and there.
 Hideyoshi was lulled into complacency by this situation, aided by Tsuneoki, who said to him, "Ieyasu is now in Komakiyama.
-He is away from his main base in Okazaki and if we were to move our arms against him, we will certainly win."
+He is away from his main base in Okazaki and if we were to move our arms against him, we will certainly win.".
+Furthermore, from March to October 1581, the Kushihara-Toyama and the Akechi-Toyama clan rebellion against Mori Nagayoshi getting emboldened by his defeat at Haguro, many castles which belonged to Nagayoshi in that area were in danger.
+This frustrated Nagayoshi so much that it prompts him to also push the plan to invade Mikawa immediately.

 The ambitious Hideyoshi decided to set out for Mikawa, along with the support of Mori Nagayoshi (who had regained his reputation at the Battle of Haguro), Ikeda Tsuneoki (who was embarrassed by his daughter's marriage), Hori Hidemasa and the young Hidetsugu (17 years old at the time).

-Hidetsugu was able to amass 8,000 men, which were supported by Hori Hidemasa's 3,000 men, Mori Nagayoshi's 3,000 men and Tsuneoki's 6,000 men.
-On the following day, they all set out for Mikawa.
+The main formations of each unit are as follows: